 Human immunodeficiency virus (HIV) attacks the immune system and makes it hard for the body to fight diseases and infections.
 HIV is passed (transmitted) through blood, semen, and fluids from the vagina and rectum.

-The medicine doesn’t work right away to protect you so it’s important to use condoms or avoid having sex for at least:
+The medicine doesn’t work right away to protect you, so it’s important to use condoms or avoid having sex for at least:

 Talk to your healthcare provider if you want to start taking HIV PrEP.
-They will need to look at your vaccine history and send you for tests that check for HIV and other sexually transmitted infections (STI), liver infections (called hepatitis), pregnancy (if needed) and tests to see how well your kidneys are working.
+They will need to look at your vaccine history and send you for tests that check for HIV and other STIs, liver infections (called hepatitis), pregnancy, and tests to see how well your kidneys are working.

 When you take HIV PrEP, you will need to have regular appointments with your healthcare provider.
-You will also need to have blood tests and STI testing about 30 days after starting HIV PrEP and every 3 months while you take it.
-You can take HIV PrEP:
+You will also need to have blood tests and STI testing about 30 days after starting HIV PrEP, and every 3 months while you take it.

 The most common side effects of HIV PrEP include: